FaxHack/Nulled.to-ServerEmulator/README.md

 ![image](https://i.imgur.com/FXHBOsU.png)

 It generates valid response, with random credentials.
-It also uses Max Rank possible, Supreme (Worth 60 $).
+It also uses Max Rank possible, Aqua+ (Worth 60 $).

 # IS THAT A BYPASS?